davidd8/davidd8.github.io/company-principles.md

 ... or an ideal company set up.

 * Mission-driven.
 A company with a strong purpose creates a lot more value.
+* Focus on impact.
+The key dimension across any activity.
-* Impactful.
-Build something people want and are excited about.
+* Build something people want and are excited about.
 * Remote-friendly.
 It doesn't have to be fully-remote, but being remote should not put an employee at a disadvantage.
 * Async-first.
 People need time to digest information to have thoughtful discussions.
 * Minimize meetings.
 Avoid the back-to-back meetings everyday.
 Even executives should have a couple hours of focus time everyday.